Brahma Kamal: Plants with beautiful white majestic flowers

 |Water||Water when the soil starts to get dry|

 |Common Diseases||Not prone to many diseases or pests|

 - The plant prefers indirect bright sunlight and this makes the plant grow well on balconies where you get indirect sunlight.

 Overview of Brahma Kamal

-The plants flower only for a day during the night mostly mid monsoon.
+The plants flower only for a day during the night mostly mid-monsoon.
 The flowering can be seen till October in some cases.
 The flower almost takes 2hours to completely bloom.
-The flowers are perfect flowers and as both male and female organs in the same flower. pollination takes place through wind or insects.
+The flowers are perfect flowers and both male and female organs are in the same flower. pollination takes place through wind or insects.
 The plant is medicinal and is used in healing a variety of human ailments.
 The plant is considered sacred in India and the flowering of the plant is considered to get good luck to the home.